Category: Autism Guides

 Stay Calm

-• Your demeanor sets the tone
+• Your demeanour sets the tone

 • Avoid raising your voice or showing frustration